Gabriella439/post-rfc/sotu.md

 **Rating:** Mature

-Haskell's biggest advantage as a scripting language is that Haskell is the most widely adopted language that support global type inference.
+Haskell's biggest advantage as a scripting language is that Haskell is the most widely adopted language that supports global type inference.
 Many languages support local type inference (such as Rust, Go, Java, C#), which means that function argument types and interfaces must be declared but everything else can be inferred.
 In Haskell, you can omit everything: all